HTML Elements

 Definition of Block-Level Elements

-Block-level elements in HTML are those that start on a new line and extend the full width of their container by default, creating a block that pushes any subsequent content to the next line.
-These elements are crucial for structuring content on the web.
+Block-level elements start on a new line and extend the full width of their container, creating blocks that push any subsequent content to the next line.
+They are key in organizing content on the web.

 Characteristics of Block-Level Elements

-• New Line: Block-level elements automatically start on a new line and are followed by another new line after them, distinguishing them from inline elements that reside within the flow of text.
+• New Line: They start on a new line and are followed by another new line.

-• Full Width: They expand to occupy the full width available to them within their parent container, which makes them ideal for structuring the layout of a page.
+• Full Width: They occupy the full width of their parent container.

-• Nested Elements: Block-level elements can contain other block-level elements or inline elements, providing flexibility in building complex web structures.
+• Nested Elements: Block-level elements can contain other block-level or inline elements.

-• Styling and Formatting: They can be styled using CSS for width, height, margin, padding, border, and background properties, which offers extensive control over page layout and design.
+• Styling and Formatting: Extensive control over layout using CSS for width, height, margin, padding, and background properties.

-• <p>: Represents a paragraph, automatically creating a block of text separated from other blocks by margins.
+• <p>: A paragraph, creating a block of text with margins.

 Using Block-Level Elements